• Skip to primary navigation

 This homemade focaccia recipe one of my family's all-time favorite bread recipes.
 It does take time to make, but is much faster than a traditional bread recipe and is literally packed with flavor.

-Easy Focaccia Recipe Ingredients
+Homemade Focaccia Ingredients

 • Warm water